leouieda/egu2020/README.md

 cross-validation, in which the data are split (usually randomly) into a training set and a validation set.
-Models are fit on the training set and their predictions are evaluated using the validation set using a goodness-of-fit metric (e.g., mean square error).
+Models are fit on the training set and their predictions are evaluated using the validation set using a goodness-of-fit metric, like the mean square error or the R² coefficient of determination.
 Prior research from the statistical modelling of ecological data suggests that prediction accuracy is usually overestimated when the data are spatially auto-correlated.